Kong Alternatives

 How we picked

-API gateway alternatives split along three vectors: hosting model (managed-only vs OSS-self-hosted vs hybrid), pricing model (per-call vs per-region vs annual contract), and protocol focus (general REST vs GraphQL-specific vs aggregation-focused).
-Picks below address each combination.
+API gateway alternatives split along three vectors: hosting model (managed-only vs OSS self-hosted vs hybrid), pricing model (per-call vs per-region vs per-gateway), and protocol focus (general REST vs GraphQL-specific vs aggregation-focused).
+Picks above address each combination relevant to a Kong reader's exit reasons.

-Pricing is taken from each vendor's site on the review date.
-We score on cost-at-volume for a representative API (50M calls per month, 5 services aggregated, mixed REST and GraphQL), plugin/programmability flexibility, and operational complexity.
-We weight pricing predictability heavily because per-call models surprise teams more than per-month models on growth.
+Pricing was pulled from each vendor's site on the review date.
+We score on cost-at-volume for a representative API at three traffic levels (1M, 10M, 100M requests per month), plugin and programmability flexibility, and operational complexity.
+We weight pricing predictability heavily because per-call and per-gateway models surprise teams more than flat per-month models on growth.

 • Initial published version with 5 picks.